MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/references/windows-autopatch-microsoft-365-policies.md

 ## Conflicting and unsupported policies

-Deploying any of the following policies to a managed device will make that device ineligible for management since the device will prevent us from delivering the service as designed.
+Deploying any of the following policies to a managed device makes that device ineligible for management since the device prevents us from delivering the service as designed.

 ### Update policies